Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 Increases the number of turns in Common Lootbox openings.

-**How it resolves.** Base turns come from the current mastery row in the table below.
-Guest Cards remain at 1 turn until the trait reaches Novice at `25`.
-Direct turn grants increase expected turns.
-Expected turns are then resolved into guaranteed turns and a possible extra-turn roll: the integer part is guaranteed, and the fractional part is the chance to receive one additional turn.
+**How it resolves.** Every opening starts with one turn.
+The Cards trait then adds a smooth fractional number of expected turns, approaching `+6` from the trait itself.
+Every reached mastery rank separately adds `+0.15` expected turns.
+The trait is the main source of additional turns, while mastery is a smaller permanent reward for reaching each rank.
+Mastery keeps growing after Absolute, so Cards has no hard total-turn cap.
+Direct grants scale all earned turns but never the starter turn.

+The final expected number is split into guaranteed turns and one possible extra turn.
+For example, `4.73` means `4` guaranteed turns and a `73%` chance of receiving a fifth turn.
+This roll happens once when the Common Lootbox opening is created.

 ### Direct Grant Ranges